CalebSkinner1/ModelAveragedDR/README.md

 This script analyzes the methods in the presence of a known set of confounders that each have complex relationships with the outcome and exposure.
 After adding extra terms, I find the model averaging methods are much better at approximating the true confounding relationship than the model selection methods.

 # MA-DR vs BAC Sim.R

+In the first two simulations, the MA-DR and BAC estimators perform similarly.
+I emphasize their differences with two scenarios.
+The MA-DR estimator performs better in the presence of instruments, and the BAC estimator performs better in the presence of covariates that are weakly associated with the outcome.